-Today, I wake up every morning knowing who I am and what I’m meant to do, and striving to live that purposeful life,
+Today, I wake up every morning knowing who I am and what I’m meant to do—and striving to live on purpose, every day.

 The truth is, I was tired.
 Tired of living in fear, tired of never being good enough, tired of feeling like a failure, tired of putting everyone else first.

 It took several years of hard, honest work—therapy, exploration, trial and error, hard conversations—for me to find myself for the first time in my life.
 I had to face some tough questions and come to terms with my past in order to embrace a new, more hopeful future.
 In the process, I learned who I am—my values, passions, and gifts.
 I finally realized the toxic impact of my perfectionism, and the power of vulnerability, and vowed to accept myself, flaws and all.
 I learned who my girlfriends are, and who is better left behind.
 I discovered the power of action in the face of fear, of taking risks, of getting outside my comfort zone.
 I found my courage—and wrote about it (read my essay, “My Fuck You Fifties,” on Huffington Post)..

 I continue to learn and grow.
 I am a work in progress, learning to be perfectly imperfect.

 Today, I am a life coach, speaker, and writer.

 When my girls were pushing me away, and I was opening up with other women about my loss of identity, I learned just how many other middle-aged women were struggling with similar issues.
 Maybe women like you?